openjdk/skara/README.md

 Please see the sections below for instructions on setting up a particular editor or IDE.

+### IntelliJ IDEA

+If you choose to use [IntelliJ IDEA](https://www.jetbrains.com/idea/) as your IDE when working on Skara you can simply open the root folder and the project should be automatically imported.
+You will need to configure a Platform SDK that is JDK 14 or above.
+Either set this up manually, or [build](#building) once from the terminal, which will download a suitable JDK.
+Configure IntelliJ to use it at `File → Project Structure → Platform Settings → SDKs → + → Add JDK...` and browse to the downloaded JDK found in `<skara-folder>/.jdk/`.
+For example, on macOS, select the `<skara-folder>/.jdk/openjdk-15.0.1_osx-x64_bin/jdk-15.0.1.jdk/Contents/Home` folder.

 ### Vim

 If you choose to use [Vim](https://vim.org) as your editor when working on Skara then you